-How we deliver our requirements We are creating placed based partnerships in Dorset and Bournemouth, Christchurch and Poole.
-This means leadership, governance, and plans at place are being developed.
+Legislative Requirement How we deliver our requirements We have created Place based partnerships in Dorset and Bournemouth, Christchurch and Poole.
+This means leadership, governance, and plans at place are being developed, to be in place by 1 April 2024.
 Primary Care Networks and other partners will get help with developing integrated neighbourhood teams from the National Association of Primary Care (NAPC).
 This will create a model of integrated nursing as well as teams to help older people.
 We are already making progress with urgent community response, virtual wards, and proactive general practice.
-To deliver our goals set out in our Forward Plan, we will focus on and make sure that when we make decision we will consider the impact they have on health and wellbeing of people in Dorset, the quality of services and how efficiently and sustainably we use our resources.
+3. Duty to have regard to wider effect of decisions To deliver our goals set out in our Forward Plan, we will focus on and make sure that when we make decision we will consider the impact they have on health and wellbeing of people in Dorset, the quality of services and how efficiently and sustainably we use our resources.
 Health and wellbeing - our Joint Forward Plan sets out five outcomes for delivery which are linked to the three themes of our Integrated Care Partnership Strategy and operational plan Quality of services - we have a Risk Strategy and a Quality Framework in place which describes how we monitor quality and identify any risks for health services and across the Dorset System.
 We do this by using data and intelligence to monitor quality of service, health inequalities.
 Efficiency and sustainability- we have a Finance and Performance Committee and an Operations and Finance Reference Group to help us manage our money.
 Our plan sets out the financial challenges we have over the next two years (see page 19) and sets out plans for how we will use our resources (money and workforce) in the best way to produce the best quality outcomes and make sure we live within our means.
 We have a performance framework which sets out how we will monitor the delivery of our plans through our groups and committees.
 It includes early warnings measure which will show when our performance is declining, what we need to do.
 The Framework includes all the main and supporting measure from the operating plan, CORE20Plus5 and forward plan which link to the ICP Strategy.